-Charissa Memrick grew up in the Austin, Texas area and began her musical journey in middle school when her choral director suggested her first voice teacher to her.
+Charissa Memrick grew up in Austin, Texas and began her musical journey in middle school when her choral director suggested her first voice teacher to her.
 While attending Canyon Vista Middle School Charissa got her first taste of musical theatre with roles such as Lily St. Regis and Mrs. Paroo in Annie and The Music Man, respectively.